Continuing Care| End-of-Life|Ambulatory – ED/UCC|Hospital (Inpatient)|What to Expect |Screening & Orientation

 - All support persons must be over the age of 14 for adult clinic visits.
 If visiting the Alberta Children’s Hospital or the Stollery Children’s Hospital, the Designated Family/Support Person must be 18 years of age or older.

 - Patients may identify two Designated Family/Support Persons while admitted to an inpatient unit in an acute care facility.
 If the room is large enough for physical distancing to be maintained, both Designated Family/Support Persons may be permitted at the same time.
 If not, they must attend one at a time.

 - All facilities will have a screener greet Designated Family/Support Persons to conduct the health screening and verify if the person is authorized to enter the site.

 Visiting Pets in Acute Care

-- Effective August 4, one pet is permitted to accompany a Designated Family/Support Person or other visitor for outdoor visits, subject to health and safety precautions and the ability of the site to accommodate.
+- One pet is permitted to accompany a Designated Family/Support Person or other visitor for outdoor visits, subject to health and safety precautions and the ability of the site to accommodate.

 - The pet must be in good health, have up-to-date immunizations and must not come from a household with high risk of exposure to COVID-19.

 - A disposable or washable barrier (e.g. a blanket or a bed sheet) should be provided by the animal handler and be placed between the patient and the animal (e.g. on the patient’s lap).